Mati365/ckeditor5-phoenix/README.md

 ### Decoupled editor 🌐

 Flexible editor where toolbar and editing area are completely separated.
 Provides maximum layout control for custom interfaces and complex applications.

-**Features:**

-- Complete separation of toolbar and content area
-- Custom positioning and styling of UI elements
-- Full control over editor layout and appearance

 ![CKEditor 5 Decoupled Editor in Elixir Phoenix application](docs/decoupled-editor.png)